 It is notable that the 200D offers wifi support, while the 5D Mark III does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the 200D and the 5D Mark III have been discontinued, but can regularly be found used on eBay.
+Both the 200D and the 5D Mark III have been discontinued, but can regularly be found used on ebay.
 The 5D Mark III was replaced by the Canon 5D Mark IV, while the 200D was followed by the Canon 250D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 200D Manual (free pdf) or the online Canon 5D Mark III Manual.
+Further information on the features and operation of the 200D and 5D Mark III can be found, respectively, in the Canon 200D Manual (free pdf) or the online Canon 5D Mark III Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 200D and the Canon 5D Mark III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 200D: